 A common observation among amateur artists is that they sit idle when they have nothing to draw.
 This can be an excellent way to detox and think.
 But, why not scribble or draw something in the meanwhile?

 Try doodling.
 It is a good way of keeping your hands engaged while your mind wanders to fish for creative ideas.

 The goal behind aimless etching is to calm your mind and draw without guidelines.
 Moreover, inspiration wouldn’t appear magically; you would have to work for it relentlessly.

 3. Analyse your creative rut

-Try yoga, meditation, workout, or any refreshing activity.
+Try yoga, meditation, workout, or any refreshing activity to reply and answer questions arising from within.
 All you have to do is give your idea churning machine (your grey matter) a little rest.
 Put your thoughts on hold and fuse them with good energy to function better.

 4. Follow your favourite artist or mentor

 Many times all an artist need is some direction.
 The influx of trends doesn't make it an easy ball game either.
 Enter- a mentor or a favourite artist.
 We believe that no two artists are alike, but they can learn and reverse engineer their art with the inspiration absorbed in each other’s company.
 While they tell you how to draw, you get an opportunity to dive deeper or recapitulate all that you know.